valtimo-platform/valtimo-documentation/release-notes/major11/11.2.0/valtimo-frontend-libraries.md

   A permission check has been added to the 'Create New Case' button, so that it can no longer result in an unauthorized-error.

+* **Send along timezone offset with every HTTP request**

+  All HTTP request sent from the client now include a `X-Timezone-Offset` header, which contains the user's timezone offset (compared to UTC).
+The back-end now uses this offset to return the correct results when searching cases by date.

 ## Breaking changes

 The following breaking changes were introduced: